Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The location of all vertex positions and index-related data structures, such as the nodes minimum bounding volume, are specified using the geographic CRS WGS84 or CGCS 2000, where:

 - The only supported CRS in this mode is EPSG code, 4326 and 4490.
-- X and Y Coordinate bounds of the layer and XY components of the vertex position are specified in decimal degrees.
+- X and Y coordinate bounds of the layer and XY components of the vertex position are specified in decimal degrees.
 - Elevation (the z component of the vertex position) is specified in meters.
 - The Minimum Bounding Volume (MBV) radius unit (for MBS) or halfSize unit (for OBB) is specified in meters.

 For an I3S layer to be in a *local* mode the following requirements must be met:

 All vertex positions are specified using geodetic CRS, identified by an EPSG code.
 Any CRS with an EPSG code *other* than 4326 or 4490 will be treated as in a local mode.
-In addition:

-- All the three components of a vertex position (XYZ) and the Minimum Bounding Volume (MBV) radius (for MBS) or halfSize (for OBB) need to be in the same unit
+- All three components of a vertex position (XYZ) and the Minimum Bounding Volume (MBV) radius (for MBS) or halfSize (for OBB) need to be in the same unit.

 All I3S layers indicate the coordinate system used by the layer with the spatialReference property in the [3dSceneLayer](../docs/1.6/3DSceneLayer.cmn.md) resource.
 This property is normative.